-Presider God be with you.
+Presider The Lord be with you.

-People And also with you.

 Presider Let us pray.

 WE HEAR THE SACRED STORIES • SEE INSERT FOR READINGS

 We hear the stories of the experience of God from our spiritual ancestors.
 Reading and commenting on scripture goes back to the earliest services of Christianity.
 Following the pattern of Jewish synagogue worship, readings follow a set pattern for what will be read when.